-Software Selection and System Implementations are considerations for businesses that are growing, wanting to streamline their business processes, and need to harness the best technology to stay competitive in the marketplace.
-Under these conditions your organization may want to upgrade or replace their old Enterprise Resource Planning (ERP) solution for a new one to stay in the game.
+Companies that are growing, needing to streamline their business processes, and wanting to harness the best technology to stay competitive should review their ERP Strategy .
+Change is difficult for any organization but if it allows them to be stronger then they should consider either upgrading or replacing their old Enterprise Resource Planning (ERP) solution for a new one to stay in the game.

 Step 3: Based on the above two steps, determine the best ERP solution for your organization.
 Something that is tried and tested and made for your industry and size and is aligned to your ERP Roadmap.